 We delivered an ongoing program to monitor, maintain and rehabilitate stormwater quality devices, such as rain gardens and biofilters, at Wallsend, Fletcher and Nobbys Beach.
+We increased the use of permeable pavement and surfaces at Orchardtown Road, New Lambton, including large areas of the carpark, to reduce stormwater runoff and slow water flows to already flooded downstream areas.
+We also included natural garden beds and tree assets in the Local Centre upgrade.

 We utilised permeable infiltration pits to reduce stormwater runoff and pollution at multiple sites in Islington for a broader roll-out in future years.